CoderJeffrey/web102_prework/README.md

 ## Notes

-Overall, the prework instructions are quite educational and useful, and they lead me to the conclusion of the problem.
+Overall, the prework instructions are quite educational and useful, and they lead me to the conclusion of the problem 🎉
 The most difficult element is attempting to include the Game tag in the navigation bar so that the user can quickly navigate to the game section.
 To begin, I must become acquainted with page layout, HTML, and Flexbox in order to create a stunning tag.
 Another aspect is to debug through the challenge; there are many areas where I need to figure out how to employ complicated Javascript usage to create the page's multi-functionality.

 However, after conquering all of these obstacles, I learned a lot about JS, HTML, and CSS, as well as the basic fundamentals of front-end/back-end development.
 I am grateful for accepting this challenge and want to learn more in the web102 courses if accepted.